Interesting Facts About Jupiter

 Final Thoughts

-Jupiter is one of those objects in the night sky that has the power to inspire more people to start looking up.
-To the average person, it will just look like a bright star in the sky, until they take a closer look.
+Jupiter is one of those objects in the night sky that has the power to inspire more people to look up.
+To the average person, it will just look like a bright star in the sky until they take a closer look.

-One look at the planet Jupiter through a telescope reveals its moons, which immediately reminds us of our place in the solar system, and how tiny we really are.
+One look at Jupiter through a telescope reveals its moons, which immediately remind us of our place in the solar system and how tiny we really are.
 But it doesn’t end there, our solar system is just one of countless others in the Milky Way Galaxy, orbiting their own Suns.

 Aurora on Jupiter